The lifeblood of a business

 Non traditional sources of capital are often available under certain circumstances.

 Many small businesses rely on personal savings, inheritances, and gifts to provide startup capital.
 Benton Scheer was injured on an oil rig off the coast of Mississippi and spent a week in the hospital recovering from a broken hip but still never fully recovered.
 He was very fortunate that he was not killed or permanently maimed – offshore oil rigs are dangerous places to work.
-The company initially asked him to sign waivers to absolve them of responsibility, but with the help of a knowledgeable maritime lawyer he was able to negotiate a large settlement that financed his medical bills.
+The company initially asked him to sign waivers to absolve them of responsibility, but with the help of a MS maritime lawyer he was able to negotiate a large settlement that financed his medical bills.
 His new found disability however was still an obstacle until he found an experienced social security disability lawyer who offered to help him file a claim.
 These pros know the bureaucracy and have the knowledge to file the appropriate information that makes the claim viable.
 His attorney was successful and with the small monthly insurance payment he was able to live an almost normal life.

 Debt involves an entity lending money to the business in return for a payment of interest.
 The two have different risk and return characteristics for both sides of the agreement.
 This is the backbone of the bond markets, where debt is traded and valuations perceived are influenced by the perceived risk of repayment plus an interest premium based on time and risk.

 In the game, equity based finance is raised through a sharemarket and debt based finance is raised through a bond market.

 But these same principles can apply to individuals outside the business realm.
 For example one might raise capital before entering a gambling establishment found via the search for online casino us based on sharing the winnings or losses with the “investors.”
 The equity model works here.